meltyourface/blank/posts/Naturalistic-Occultism/Introduction-to-Naturalistic-Occultism-Connecting-with-the-Elemental-Forces/index.md

 3. Energy Work: Naturalistic Occultism also involves the cultivation and manipulation of personal energy or life force known as 'Chi' or 'Prana.'
 Techniques such as Reiki, Tai Chi, and Qigong help develop one's ability to perceive and influence subtle energy fields in both the self and the environment.

-Section: Notable Figures and Historical Accounts in Naturalistic Occultism
+**Section**: Notable Figures and Historical Accounts in Naturalistic Occultism

 Throughout history, there have been many individuals who have left their mark on the study and practice of Naturalistic Occultism, including: